Rte de Milandre, 2926 Boncourt.

 Please check rates and details directly with the companies in question if you need more recent info.

 The cave of Milandre is famous for its speleothems, and has also a cave river which is used for water supply.
 It is often mentioned as one of the longest cave systems of Switzerland, which is actually outdated.
 This cave is a big cave with a length of over 10 kilometers, but there are cave systems in Switzerland like the Hölloch and Sieben Hengste which are around 200 kilometers long.
 The sumps were first crossed by divers in the 1960s and during the 1970s artificial entrances into the rear system were built.
 The exploration quickly extended the cave to 10 km length, and it was the 4th longest cave of Switzerland for some time.
 Today, almost half a century later, it is still on place 11.

 This cave was used for numerous scientific researches over the last decades.
 There are numerous scientific papers on the cave including cave climate, examination of the influence of cave tourism on the carbon dioxide level and so forth.
-Pretty close to Boncourt the trans Jura motorwas is built.
+Pretty close to Boncourt the trans Jura motorwas was built.
 It connects Belfort in France with Porrentruy in Switzerland, right across the Jura.
-But although it was rather likely that karst features would be hit during the construction, it was known from the cave survey that the motorway would cross the cave at a point where it was covered by about 40m of rocks.
+But although it was rather likely that some karst features would be hit during the construction.
+It was known from the cave survey that the motorway would cross the cave at a point where it was covered by about 40 m of rocks.
 So it was necessary to do the construction with all necessary precautions.
-Both the contruction of motorway and a tunnel, and the use of the motorway afterway had to be taken into consideration.
-This is one of the good examples how an organization of speleologists like the Schweizerisches Institut für Speläologie und Karstforschung (ISSKA) is able to help normal civil engineers in safe constucting in karst areas.
+Both the construction of the motorway and a tunnel, and the use of the motorway afterwards had to be taken into consideration.
+This is one of the good examples how an organization of speleologists like the Schweizerisches Institut für Speläologie und Karstforschung (ISSKA) is able to help normal civil engineers in safe constructing in karst areas.
 They use this example to present their work in a well-made brochure.